 In order to adapt well, it’s important to look at the numbers.
 Data and analytics will show how team members and customers are reacting to a new product or campaign, and then you can move quickly in reshaping and taking those opinions into consideration.
 Deploying a technology that can adapt to the newest workplace and industry trends is key to how your organization functions and collaborates.
 With a tool like Lifesize, scalability, consistency across platforms and automatic updates are all a part of the deal — no need to call IT to manually update your meeting room systems or break the bank by buying all new sets of tools anymore.

 Whether your organization practices just a few of these habits or all seven, striving to be better collaborators is what makes a company great.
 There’s always room to grow when it comes to how effectively we collaborate with our colleagues and customers, whether that be through consolidating our communication tools or just opening up the floor for more dialogue with our team members.
 Want to get started on getting those habits in check?
-Sign up for a free trial of Lifesize and experience what meeting smarter and better is really like.
+Sign up for Lifesize and experience what meeting smarter and better is really like.
 It’s easy — we promise.